jax-parker/Farming_Quiz_For_Kids/README.md

   * Choosing bright contrasting colours to give clarity to navigation and readability.
 After running through Google Lighthouse    though the button colours were deemed inaccessable to readers so I used Deque University website to change the colours to a more accessible read.
 Webite can be found [here](https://dequeuniversity.com/rules/axe/4.4/color-contrast?utm_source=lighthouse&utm_medium=devtools)<br>
   * Google Lighthouse retest after colour changes<br>
   ![Google lighthouse](assets/readme-images/lighthouse-score.png)
   * To validate web accessibility the website was tested on [Wave](https://wave.webaim.org/).
-Aria labels were missing for the page and the input box so these were added and retested with one error for an empty H1 which is created in JavaScript so not amended.
+Aria labels were missing for the page and the input box so these were added and retested with one error for an empty H1 which is created in JavaScript so not amended.<br>
   ![Wave](assets/readme-images/wave-report.png)

  ## Validation Testing